 - Evaluate the results much more effectively; and

 More often than not, examinees have to complete the 16PF test without any time limit.
 However, in most cases, the average time to complete this self-administrative test is 30-45 minutes.

 As for the interpretation stage, there are many reports — also available online — that offer useful insights into efficiently interpreting results.
 Other than that, there is also an extensive bibliography on the 16PF assessment method that can help administrators with the evaluation process.

 When in the process of hiring, highly researched and reliable personality assessment tools like the 16PF questionnaire offer clarity, precision and, overall, contribute to successful outcomes in hiring.
-The 16PF personality test allows recruiters to efficiently discover core behaviors in candidates that are key to perform well in specific roles within a company; not to mention, smoothly blend in the company culture.
+The 16PF personality test allows recruiters to efficiently discover core behaviors in candidates that are key to performing well in specific roles within a company; not to mention, smoothly blending in the company culture.